emeliehansson/milestone-3-hangman/README.md

     - Choose the project you wish to deploy in the "App connected to GitHub" section below.
     - Enable Automatic deploys.

+The live deployment can be found here: [Hangman](https://milestone3-hangman.herokuapp.com/)

 ### **Local Development**

 #### How to Fork
-To fork my repository:
+- To fork my repository:

     Login (or sign up) to GitHub.
     Go to the repository for this project here
     Click the Fork button in the top right corner.

 #### How to Clone
-If you wish to clone my project, please see the following steps below:
+- If you wish to clone my project, please see the following steps below:

     Navigate to GitHub: https://github.com/emeliehansson/milestone-3-hangman Select the 'Clone' button Copy the URL or download it as a ZIP file Use git clone + the URL in your terminal, or unpack the ZIP containing the project.

 &nbsp;